Bonnie

 Kids: Great with older kids

-Other Dogs: No female dogs or Beagles.
-She has issues because of dog in the home
+Other Dogs: No dogs.
+She has issues because of a dog in the previous home started fighting when she was young

 Owner Exp.: Experienced